-Sixty-seven percent of surveyed pet owners also think there should be a limit to how late firework displays can go on for, possibly suggesting that current firework display regulations in the UK are not followed or that earlier cut offs are needed to keep pets calm during firework season.
+Sixty-seven percent of the pet owners we surveyed think there should be a limit to how late firework displays can go on for, possibly suggesting that current firework display regulations in the UK are not followed or that earlier cut-offs are needed to keep pets calm during firework season.

 And even though a surprising 48% of pet owners reported their pets weren’t afraid, these owners made up a significant proportion of the 74% who told us they stayed at home to be with their pets during Bonfire Night.

 This suggests that the owners' presence had a soothing effect and possibly that, scared or not, owners are nervous about leaving pets alone during firework displays.

 Many owners who told us their pets were scared and even owners who said their pets were not, think firework displays should be restricted in some way.

 The law in the UK restricts firework displays to end by 11pm on normal days apart from on Bonfire Night when displays are allowed to continue until midnight and on New Year’s Eve when the cut off is 1am.

 Many pet owners have also suggested the displays should use ‘silent’ fireworks.

 Silent fireworks could reduce anxiety in pets

 Silent fireworks are quieter than normal fireworks and can even display more intense colours.
 One drawback however is that they are not suitable for large displays because they produce smaller, more subdued fireworks.
 In addition, contrary to what the name suggests, they are not completely silent.

 The government of the Italian town Collecchio introduced a legislation in 2015 banning louder fireworks in order to reduce the stress displays cause pets and wildlife.